Edric-cui/Portfolio1/_posts/2020-01-01-Microsoft Fabric.md

 ![Tree node drag and drop]({{site.baseurl}}/assets/fabric/treedrag.png){:class="img-responsive"}

+-->

-### Dialog/modal
+- Dialog/modal

-Co-worked on guidelines for action layout
+Co-worked on layourt and usage guidelines.

-### TimePickers and DatePickers
+- TimePickers and DatePickers

-Revamped styles and visuals
+Revamped styles and visuals of the component.

 ## Fabric design system

-Fabric design system leverages Fluent 2 but focus more on for-business scenarios.
+Fabric design system leverages Fluent 2 with more focus on our product-specific scenarios.

 Components and patterns

-- Main navigation
+- Top header navigation
   - Redefined responsive and reflow behavior

 - Notification system
+  - Decision trees that help other designers make better decisions
+  - Provide real-time and async feedback to users
-  - Feedback and engagement
+  - Facilate user engagement with Fabric product

 - Contextual menu
-  - Created a guideline for catagorizing menu options
+  - Created a guideline to catagorize menu options for better clarity
-  - Added variations for selection and multi-selection
+  - Added variations for single-selection and multi-selection
+  - Extended its functionality with searchable options and customizable range

 - Monitoring hub
+  - A centralized place to view and track activities across different products
+  - Information is highly centralized and interlinked, but still clear and relevant to users

 - Settings
+  - The first place users tend to seek for various configurations
+  - Provides high level of scalability to house settings options from other products

 - Filters

-## Accessibility and responsive design examples
+## Accessibility and responsive design

-## Success measurement example
-- Qualitative
-  - interview with customer

-- Quantitative
-  - Telemetry
+- Keyboard navigation (Tab navigation)

+- Reflow of page layout and elements until 320*256px.

+- Work with engineers to meet accessibility requirments like ARIA attributes and properties (Roles, Landmarks, Headings, etc.)

 ## How does AI (ChatGPT) become part of my daily work
 - AI helps me generate content for user interfaces, such as text labels, buttons, menus, etc.